-Site selection is an initial segment of urban and architectural process of designing, purely dedicated to selection of site for work on the basis of the study of historical, geographical, legal, climatic and infrastructural background of a particular site.
-Before installing a solar energy system, site analysis must be carried out for site selection to evaluate the feasibility and efficiency of the system.
+Site analysis is an initial segment of urban and architectural process of designing, purely dedicated to a study of historical, geographical, legal, climatic and infrastructural background of a particular site.
+Before installing a solar energy system, site analysis must be carried out to evaluate the feasibility and efficiency of the system.

 PV arrays are attached on the rooftops, ground or other structures providing adequate solar access along with protection and support.
 The conditions on site and its results typically dictate an appropriate approach to use and indicate a location for mounting a system.
+The following figure lists the key tasks involved in site analysis: